jacopotarantino/Lovelace/Readme.md

 Because all of the components are written in framework-neutral fashion, integration with frameworks is done with a series of abstraction layers.
 Currently, ruby and node are supported.
 The abstractions are provided via scripts in the root of the project and integrations for particular components live in a `/integrations` folder within each component folder.

+It should be noted that even though the client-side javascript abstraction for Lovelace exposes the same API, it has significantly more functionality required in order to circumvent many of the difficulties of client-side code.

 ## Installation